Net Profit Margin Ratio

 When you comb through Company DD’s financial statements, you find the following information:

-Now you can calculate Company DD’s net profit ratio for the past three years by using the formula given above, as follows:
+Now you can calculate Company DD’s net profit ratio for the past three years by using the formula given above; the net profit equation looks like this:

 In this example, even though Company DD’s net sales have increased attractively year over year, its profitability has actually declined over the same period.